tmhsplb/opiddailydoc/docs/Infrastructure.md

     PM> update-database -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration

 then caused table Visits to be created in database OPIDDailyDB by executing the Up method of the above migration.
 As desired, table Visits has a foreign key relationship to table Clients.
 To see this, use SSMS to study the columns of table Visits.

+Although the desired foreign key relationship exists between tables Cients and Visits, deleting a client from the Clients table does not by default perform a cascading deleted of any related records in the Visits table.
+The cascading delete must be performed manualy.
+To see how this is done, see method RemoveClients in the SuperadminController.

 Each additional database change requires a pair of commands: an add-migration command followed by an update-database command.
 Executing an add-migration command creates a .cs file in the folder associated with the ConfigurationTypeName.
 Study this .cs file before executing the update-database command.
 If the database changes indicated in the .cs file are not correct, simply delete the .cs file before running the update-database command and then try again.

+To generate a script for the most recent migration, go back one migration in the migration history.
+For example, the migration preceding the migration
+ExpressClient was the migration PXXA.
+Therefore, to get a script for migration ExpressClient, execute the command

+    update-database -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration -Script -SourceMigration:PXXA

+The generated script can be run against the database at AppHarbor using SSMS.
+The script should be run before the code is updated at AppHarbor.

 ## Configuring IIS
-Development of the Eref application was performed under IIS on the localhost machine.
+Development of the OPIDDaily application was performed under IIS on the localhost machine.
 This was done so that the development environment would match the deployment environment at AppHarbor as closely as possible.

 The localhost application server, Internet Information Services (IIS), was not pre-installed on the localhost; however, it is part of the operating system that can easily be activated.
 To activate IIS, go to the Programs section of the Control Panel and turn on the IIS feature: